TheApeMachine/wrkspc/README.md

 - hello     : Possibly will oprchestrate hefner pipes.
 - kube      : All things Kubernetes.
 - kubrick   : Terminal UI core.
+- luthor    : A generic lexical analyzer that is configurable using ~/.wrkspc.yml.
 - machine   : Abstraction of a network machine.
 - manifests : Dockerfiles (built-in tools) and Kubernetes manifests (distro).
 (Check out the Grafana folder for 3 bonus templates that kick-start custom plugin development).
 - matrix    : All things container, including ContainerD daemon.
+- plato     : A generic simulation engine that is configurable using ~/.wrkspc.yml which could also easily be a job runner system.
 - please    : (Network) requests.
 - spdg      : Custom (cloud native) datatype that makes everything easy, and essential to the `bcknd` design.
 - twoface   : Custom concurrency "primitives" and other helpers for making complicated workflows easier to manage.